 Masked GitLab CI variables need at least 8 characters

-I wanted to store an SSH port as a masked CI/CD variable, but GitLab rejected it because masked values must satisfy stricter validation rules (including minimum length).
+I wanted to store a port number as a masked CI/CD variable, but GitLab rejected it because masked values must satisfy stricter validation rules, one of which is minimum length.

 Workaround